EnyoYoen/numworks-python-graphic/README.md

 # numworks-python-graphic
 The purpose of this repository is to create a set of python files to make graphical interfaces on the NumWorks calculator.

+To test the different scripts, it's a bit tricky because you have to import these scripts on the calculator from the NumWorks Workshop (https://workshop.numworks.com/).

+This project has currently 3 python scripts:
+ -gbutton.py
+ -ginput.py
+ -glayout.py